Professional & Humane

 Eliminating the danger, damage, & nuisance of unwanted animals.

-Providing Affordable Pest Control Solutions in Highland Village, Flower Mound, Lewisville, Lantana, Corinth, Argyle, Denton and all of Denton County.
+Providing Affordable Pest and Wildlife Control Solutions in Highland Village, Flower Mound, Lewisville, Lantana, Corinth, Argyle, Denton, The Colony, Little Elm, Plano, Carrollton, Coppell, and all of Denton County.

-First Response Pest Control is your local Raccoon control and animal removal experts.
-Our staff of pest & wildlife specialists and animal removal technicians have the knowledge, skills, and tools to effectively solve your Raccoon, Opossum, Rodents issues along with solving all of your pest issues.
-First Response Pest Control was created with the customer in mind; meaning professional service with fair and reasonable pricing.
+Big E's Pest & WildLlife Management is your local Skunk, Squirrell, Raccoon, and Rat control and animal removal experts.
+Our staff of pest & wildlife specialists and animal removal technicians have the knowledge, skills, and tools to effectively solve your Raccoon, Opossum, Rodents, and other wildlife issues along with solving all of your pest issues.
+Big E's Pest & WildLife Management was created with the customer in mind; meaning professional service with fair and reasonable pricing.

-We do not use sales (inspecting) specialists that are driven by commissions; we openly post our pricing.
+We do not use sales (inspecting) specialists that are driven by commissions.

-Residential Wildlife Inspection is a flat $39.00 + tax/ Our technician will identify the issues to include pest type and entry points.
+Residential Wildlife Inspection starts at $200.00 + tax/ Our technician will identify the issues to include pest type and entry points.

 We do not trap and relocate domestic animals i.e. dogs & cat/ Please call your local animal control office.